Distributing a Game

 - CC-BY-NC-ND — The Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License is identical to CC-BY-ND, but does not allow any commercial use of your game.

-You can give your game an icon to replace the OHRRPGCE's default 'RPG' icon.
+You can give your game an icon to replace the OHRRPGCE's default 'RPG' icon, on Windows and Mac.
+(And Android too, of course.)
 See How do I give my game an icon?

 You may still prefer to package up your game manually in order that more customization is possible, or if you want to use shell scripts for example.